Any snowboarding gear is incomplete without proper snowboarding boots.

 Get Proper Socks:

 Get some real snowboarding socks to use when your putting boots on, it makes a massive difference.
-Ditch the dinky little scoks now.
+Ditch the dinky little socks now.

 How we tested

-So this test took place at the same time as our reviews for best snowboards, the best snow goggles, the best chapsticks. and several others. we needed cold temperatures for.
-This year, we again selected snowboarders of differing levels from our our product testers as well as experts and ourselves for the testing process.
+So this test took place at the same time as our reviews for best snowboards, the best snow goggles, the best chapsticks. and several others.
+We needed cold temperatures.
+This year, we again selected snowboarders of differing levels from our product testers as well as experts and ourselves for the testing process.

 This year’s testing was conducted at two locations, one in Europe and one in the US, both provided awesome terrain for the all mountain tests and had awesome park facilities for the park testing, plus we wanted to get feedback from people on both sides of the Atlantic, so we get a better all round result.